On model spaces and density of functions smooth on the boundary: Abstract

 \section{Abstract}

 We characterize the model spaces $K_\Theta$ in which functions with smooth boundary extensions are dense.
-It turns out that such approximation is possible if and only if the singular measure associated to the singular inner factor of $\Theta$ is essentially concentrated on the so-called \emph{Beurling-Carleson} sets.
-However, in absence of this assumption, approximation is not possible even by functions with lower order of regularity, such as the H\"older classes and some analytic Sobolev spaces.
-In contrast to earlier results on density of functions with continuous extensions to the boundary in $K_\Theta$ and related spaces, our method is not based on duality arguments, and is largely constructive.
+It is shown that such approximations are possible if and only if the singular measure associated to the singular inner factor of $\Theta$ is concentrated on a countable union of Beurling-Carleson sets.
+In fact, we use a duality argument to show that if there exists a restriction of the associated singular measure which does not assign positive measure to Beurling-Carleson sets, then even larger classes of functions, such as H\"older classes and large collections of analytic Sobolev spaces, fail to be dense.
+In contrast to earlier results on density of functions with continuous extensions to the boundary in $K_\Theta$ and related spaces, the existence of a smooth approximant is obtained through a constructive method.